coshinen/blog/pages/quotes.md

 > Professor Severus Snape, Harry Potter and the Philosopher's Stone:
 > * Clearly, fame isn't everything...

+> Master Shifu, Kung Fu Panda 3:
+> * If you only do what you can do, you will never be more than you are now.

+> Master Oogway, Kung Fu Panda 3:
+> * Inner peace, inner peace. itchy nose.
+Ah-choo!
+Finally, inner peace.
+Now what?

+> Master Oogway, Kung Fu Panda:
+> * Yesterday is history, tomorrow is a mystery, but today is a gift.
+That is why it is called the present.
+> * There are no accidents.
+> * One often meets his destiny on the road he takes to avoid it.
+> * Nothing is impossible.

 > Martin Luther King, Jr.:
 > * In the End, we will remember not the words of our enemies, but the silence of our friends.